jonathanyan/EIP-401/README.md

 ---
-eip: 20
+fip: 1
-title: ERC-20 Token Standard
+title: FRC-001 Value Transfer Standard
-author: Fabian Vogelsteller <fabian@ethereum.org>, Vitalik Buterin <vitalik.buterin@ethereum.org>
+author: Jonathan Yan <jonathan@fa.biz>
 type: Standards Track
-category: ERC
+category: FRC
-status: Final
+status: Draft
-created: 2015-11-19
+created: 2018-05-10
 ---

 ## Simple Summary

-A standard interface for tokens.
+A standard interface for smart contract coins.

 ## Abstract

-The following standard allows for the implementation of a standard API for tokens within smart contracts.
+The following standard allows for the implementation of a standard API for coins within smart contracts.
-This standard provides basic functionality to transfer tokens, as well as allow tokens to be approved so they can be spent by another on-chain third party.
+This standard provides basic functionality to transfer coins, as well as allow Coins to be approved so they can be spent by another on-chain third party.

 ## Motivation

-A standard interface allows any tokens on Ethereum to be re-used by other applications: from wallets to decentralized exchanges.
+A standard interface allows any Coins on Ethereum to be re-used by other applications: from wallets to decentralized exchanges.

 ## Specification

-## Token
+## Coin
 ### Methods

 **NOTE**: Callers MUST handle `false` from `returns (bool success)`.
 Callers MUST NOT assume that `false` is never returned!